shroned/multiple-adb-device-handler/README.md

 * **Log Management:** Easily start and stop log recording with custom filenames.

 ## Prerequisites
-Ensure you have Python 3 installed.
+Ensure you have ADB Installed ( Platform Tools ) and scrcpy if you need Screen Casting Ensure you have Python 3 installed.
 You will need the `tkinter` library:
 * **Windows/macOS:** `pip install tk`
 * **Linux:** `sudo apt-get install python3-tk`